EvolveWork/EvolveWork-hugo/content/evolve/index.md

 If you think a call will be intrusive, we have spaces that can be used for such
 calls:

-+ A small conference room
++ Two smaller conference rooms
-+ A training room
++ A larger training room
-+ Another room
 + The balcony
 + The hallway between the two spaces (you can take a chair out there)